Financing Your Studies

 Our Tuition Fees

-For most full-time undergraduate courses starting in 2017/18 the annual fees are £9,250.
+For most full-time undergraduate courses starting in 2018/19 the annual fees are £9,250.
 Fees for part-time undergraduate courses are usually a proportion of the full-time fee depending on the number of modules studied.
-You won't have to pay any tuition fees upfront if you're an eligible UK or EU student, whether full-time or part-time.
+Whether full time or part-time, if you're an eligible UK or EU student and you are successful in securing a tuition fee loan from the Student Loans Company you won't have to pay any tuition fees upfront.

 Find out more about placements and other opportunities.